siteoptimo/woocommerce-hear-about-us/readme.txt

 3. Setting is saved with the customer data.

 == Changelog ==
+= 1.4.3 (2015-10-15) =
+* Prevents asking the "Where did you hear about us?" question more than one time for the same user.

 = 1.4.2 =
 * Added custom sortable column to order listing.
 * Added custom sortable column to user listing.
 Thanks for your input, [goto10](https://profiles.wordpress.org/goto10/).